LOADING

 Share

-SAN ANTONIO – Federal court docket information received with the aid of the KSAT 12 Defenders confirm that a Hill Country builder below research by using the Texas Attorney General’s Office has filed for Chapter 7 financial disaster.
-Nickles Wolfe, who becomes the subject of a Defenders research earlier this month, filed for financial disaster Monday, alongside his spouse.
+SAN ANTONIO – Federal court docket information received with the aid of the KSAT 12 Defenders confirms that a Hill Country builder under investigation by the Texas Attorney General’s Office has filed for Chapter 7 financial disaster.
+Nickles Wolfe, who became the subject of a Defenders research earlier this month, filed for financial disaster Monday, alongside his spouse.

 Hill Country contractor files for bankruptcy as cases towards him build 2

-Alleged victims in five counties instructed the Defenders in advance this yr that they made payments to Wolfe for construction paintings only to have him abandon the jobs earlier than the tasks were completed nicely.
-Wolfe is presently a defendant in a minimum of four civil court cases, in step with court docket facts.
-Wolfe contacted the Defenders thru email after its research aired on television and promised to give his face at some stage in an on-digicam interview, but he failed to reveal up for the scheduled meeting.
+Alleged victims in five counties instructed the Defenders in advance this year that they had made payments to Wolfe for construction work, only to have him abandon the jobs earlier than the tasks were completed.
+Wolfe is presently a defendant in a minimum of four civil court cases, according to court records.
+Wolfe contacted the Defenders through email after his research aired on television and promised to give his face at some stage in an on-camera interview, but he failed to show up for the scheduled meeting.

-A Kendall County man who hired Wolfe in 2017 to construct a carport-patio mixture stated the shape would need to be dismantled and rebuilt nicely, at a value of more than four instances what he at the beginning deliberate in spending.
+A Kendall County man who hired Wolfe in 2017 to construct a carport-patio mixture stated the shape would need to be dismantled and rebuilt nicely, at a value of more than four times what he the beginning deliberate in spending.
 Another alleged sufferer, who employed Wolfe in 2018 to construct an enclosed barn and driveway in Gillespie County, shared pics of the unfinished challenge and huge trash piles left in the back of Wolfe.
-Records display Wolfe’s widespread complete price for the task aside from a $2,000 completion price.
+Records display Wolfe’s complete price for the task, aside from a $2,000 completion price.

-Over the past several years, multiple people who hired Wolfe said that they have been cooperating in current weeks with an investigator with the Texas Attorney General’s Criminal Investigations Division.
-According to the bankruptcy submitting, Wolfe indexed $five cash and checking money owed with terrible amounts in them towards extra than $290,000 in student loans and unsecured claims.
-Wolfe’s unsecured claims include $25,000 to a small business loan employer and $17,000 to a church in Hondo as a part of a creation dispute.
+Over the past several years, multiple people who hired Wolfe said that they have been cooperating in recent weeks with an investigator with the Texas Attorney General’s Criminal Investigations Division.
+According to the bankruptcy filing, Wolfe had indexed $five in cash and a checking account owed with negative amounts them towards more than $290,000 in student loans and unsecured claims.
+Wolfe’s unsecured claims include $25,000 to a small business loan employer and $17,000 to a church in Hondo as part of a creation dispute.

 Wolfe did not reply to an email looking for a remark for this story.

-In a taped deposition in advance this month related to one of the proceedings filed towards him, Wolfe changed into again and again wondered about the volume of his creative history.
-Wolfe denied telling customers that he had built loads of houses, in step with recording the deposition considered by using the Defenders.
+In a taped deposition in advance this month related to one of the proceedings filed against him, Wolfe changed into again and again wondered about the volume of his creative history.
+Wolfe denied telling customers that he had built loads of houses, in line with the deposition considered by the Defenders.

 Mattie Fowler